AIAFammy/Side-Window-Filtering-Python/README.md

 # Compare mean filter & median filter

-* Median filter takes much more time than mean filter
+* Median filter takes much more time than mean filter (There must exists more efficient way to implement it.)

 ![alt](images/execution_times.png)

+* Image size is 555 x 792 and run on Linux with Intel(R) Xeon(R) CPU E5-2667 v4 @ 3.20GHz

 * Results by apply (5, 5) kernel size